Ahna to the Rescue!

 It was a UPS truck.
 The driver tried to slowly nudge her off the road by driving forward, but Ahna wouldn’t move.
 Instead, she laid down in front of the truck to stop him.
 That finally convinced the driver to get out—and as soon as he did, Ahna greeted him with her signature “Happy Dance.”

 It took two paramedics to lift me out of the cactus.
 They had to cut off my clothing, which was full of thorns, and wrap me in a blanket before getting me into the ambulance.
 Ahna jumped in right after me.
-One paramedic started to say she couldn’t come along, but the other recognized that she was my service dog—even though she wasn’t wearing her vest—and insisted she stay.
+One paramedic started to say she couldn’t come along, but the other recognized that she was my service dog—even though she wasn’t wearing her vest—and insisted she stay, understanding she was an assistance dog providing emergency support.

-Her courage, intelligence, and loyalty turned what could have been a much worse situation into a story of resilience and partnership.
+Her courage, intelligence, and loyalty turned what could have been a much worse situation into a story of resilience, partnership, and the life-saving value of service dogs.
 I’m so grateful for Ahna—for her training, her instinct, and her heart.

 She truly is my hero.